SyberiaK/sl10n/docs/locale-containers.md

 ## Motivation

-Applications can eventually grow bigger and start to be used worldwide.
+As your product expands and starts to be used worldwide, it becomes essential to think about your audience and how to wide it.
-Before that, you didn't think about your application audience and how to wide it, which is now becoming crucial to succeed.
-Localization can significantly increase the reach and impact of your application, as it becomes more accessible for people in different countries.
+Localization can greatly improve the reach and impact of your application, making it more accessible for people in different countries.

 So you decided to integrate it into your application.